kornia/kornia-benchmark/dynamo/README.md

         - TODO: add others operators as needed
           - `eye` will be necessary for the `geometric.transform.warp_affine`
         - Why have this unique cases?
 To be able to construct these arguments outside of the operation which is being performed the benchmark
+    - If the operation doesn't need any other argument then the `input` you can use the argument `no_arg: True` at the operation config.

 So the config file will look like:
 ```yaml